 Low Fiber & Carnivore-Friendly

-Some folks find they prefer a fiber-free Carnivore Diet and can remedy auto-immune conditions, improve mental health, and achieve rapid fat loss with carnivore diet recipes..
-This custard is almost 100% made from animal foods.
-A pinch of plant based sweetener and peppermint extract may not cause reactions for some people.
+This custard is not suitable for strict carnivore dieters but keto carnivore recipes are great for those who can tolerate select plant foods.
+A pinch of plant-based sweetener and peppermint extract may not cause reactions for some people.
 If you prefer to use honey (and don’t mind the carbs) you may substitute it in an equal amount.

 If you’re looking for more delicious zero-fiber recipes, get The Carnivore Cookbook with over 100 recipes made from just the essentials: animal protein and fats or browse through my free collection of Carnivore-Friendly recipes.